The city of Bangkok transport, how to travel around the city

 - Metro Bangkok

-- How to get from don Muang to Suvarnabhumi
+- How to get from don Muang to Bangkok and other cities (with timetable and cost)

-- How to get from Suvarnabhumi to Pratunam
+- How to get from Suvarnabhumi to Bangkok and other cities (with timetable and cost)

 The bus is the cheapest way to move around the city, although not the easiest.
 The problem is that routes a huge number, all of them confusing and, as a rule, are marked only in Thai.
 But there are advantages.
 In many places for buses in a separate lane for traffic, and while cars are stuck in traffic, buses move quietly.

 I don't think that simple to get out and go somewhere on the bus without prior training.
 Certainly confused.
 At the hotel explore the map of routes, define the starting and ending points, intermediate stops, and only then go.
-An unforgettable experience is guaranteed.
+Unforgettable impressions are guaranteed.

-There are several types of buses, different comfort and different prices.
+There are several types of buses of different comfort and different prices.
 To distinguish them you can only by color:

 - Little green is 6.5 baht, the cheapest, not air conditioned and not vented.